 \subsection{Dissipation control}

-The previous section has derived the numerical amplification matrix $ \mbf{D}_{num} $, thus it is very easy to design controllable numerical dissipation in the high-frequency range.
+The previous subsection has derived the numerical amplification matrix $ \mbf{D}_{num} $, thus it is very easy to design controllable numerical dissipation in the high-frequency range.
 Firstly, the characteristic polynomial of $ \mbf{D}_{num} $ is computed as

 where $ \mbf{I}_2 $ denotes the unity matrix with dimension $ 2 $, and coefficients $ A_1 $ and $ A_2 $ are two principal invariants of $ \mbf{D}_{num} $.
-When considering the high-frequency limit $ \omega\to\infty $, the characteristic polynomial (\ref{eq:cp}) can be expressed as
+When considering the high-frequency limit ($ \omega\to\infty $), the characteristic polynomial (\ref{eq:cp}) can be expressed as